KevinTsaiCodes/Novel-Coronavirus-Pneumonia-Face-Mask-Detector-WorkShop/README.md

 #### (7) [Develop Android apps with Kotlin](https://developer.android.com/kotlin)

 # Star and Fork It!
 ### If you love this repository, please star or fork it!
-Thank you!
+Thank you.

 # My Other Workshop
 #### [Here](https://github.com/KevinTsaiCodes/nvidia-jetbot-workshop) is an another workshop about jetbot that I published in my freshman year.
 If you love it as well, welcome fork and star it.
 God Bless!